310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki smileconfident %}
 Bam!
 Thank you for waiting, Anzu!
 Morisawa Chiaki is here in all his glory…☆

 “I’m sorry to make you come all the way here”?
 Don’t sweat it!
-Aren’t we on close terms?
+Aren’t we on good terms?

 Anyhow, let’s get to the main topic.
-We’re here to talk about my personal outfit, right?
+We’re here to talk about my personalized outfit, right?

 Fuhahaha!
 I’m finally next!
 I’ve been eagerly waiting for the day when you’d call for my turn!
 {% endbubble %}

 {% bubble Chiaki snicker %}
-…You bet that I’d like a hero-style outfit?
+…You bet that I’d want an outfit in a hero-like style?
 Heh-heh-heh… I see that you’re interested to know what design I’ve thought up.

-This right here!
-Is the ultimate vision of my personal outfit! ☆
+This right here! — is the ultimate vision of my personalized outfit! ☆
 {% endbubble %}

 {% bubble Chiaki curious %}